Agencies Responsible for regulating drones in the Republic of South Africa

 Upon completion

 The course is competency-based and comprises a combination of theory and practical training.
-Upon successful completion of the course, the provider will apply to SACAA for a Remote Pilot Licence (RPL).
+Upon completing the course, the provider will apply to SACAA for a Remote Pilot Licence (RPL).

 Technical Guidance Material